Yashika24003/AI-Based-Medical-Diagnosis-Brain-Tumor-Detection/README.md

 # AI-Based-Medical-Diagnosis-Brain-Tumor-Detection

-1. requirements.txt
-This file includes all necessary dependencies for your Flask app, model inference, and front-end:

-nginx
-Copy
-Edit
-flask
-tensorflow
-numpy
-pandas
-scikit-learn
-Pillow
-matplotlib
-gunicorn
-werkzeug
-If you're deploying on a cloud server, you might also need gunicorn for production.

-2. README.md
-Here’s a structured README.md for your GitHub repository:

-markdown
-Copy
-Edit
 # Brain Tumor Detection using ResNet-50 and Flask

 This project is a web-based Brain Tumor Detection system that utilizes deep learning with **ResNet-50** for MRI image classification.
 The model is trained using TensorFlow and deployed using Flask.